G-Core/product-documentation/documentation/cdn/cdn-resource-options/specify-custom-http-status-code-for-the-content-delivered-by-the-cdn.md

 4\.
 Click **Create rule**.

 5\.
-In the opened menu, click **Create blank rule**.
+In the menu that opens, click **Create blank rule**.

 <img src="https://assets.gcore.pro/docs/cdn/cdn-resource-options/specify-custom-http-status-code-for-the-content-delivered-by-the-cdn/set-custom-code-50.png" alt="Open rules to set a custom code for specific files" width="80%">

-On the opened page, specify to which files the rule for custom code will be applied and other settings.
-We will not dwell on this in the instructions, proceed the guide: <a href="https://gcore.com/docs/cdn/cdn-resource-options/rules-for-particular-files/create-a-rule-manually-or-from-a-template-to-configure-settings-for-particular-files#create-a-rule-manually" target="_blank">Create a rule manually</a>.
+On the page that opens, specify to which files the rule for custom code will be applied.
+Configure the other settings on the page.
+Our guide on <a href="https://gcore.com/docs/cdn/cdn-resource-options/rules-for-particular-files/create-a-rule-manually-or-from-a-template-to-configure-settings-for-particular-files#create-a-rule-manually" target="_blank">creating a rule manually</a> explains the configuration options in depth.

 6\.
 At the end of the page, click **Add option**.

 <img src="https://assets.gcore.pro/docs/cdn/cdn-resource-options/specify-custom-http-status-code-for-the-content-delivered-by-the-cdn/set-custom-code-60.png" alt="Add an option in the rule to set a custom code for specific files" width="75%">

 7\.
-Find and click **Status code** in the list to add the option to the rule.
+Click **Status code** in the list to add the option to the rule.

 8\.
 Click **Close**.